-NEW YORK -- Three games into the 2014 Stanley Cup finals and the New York Rangers are on the brink of elimination following the club’s devastating 3-0 loss to the Los Angeles Kings Monday night at Madison Square Garden.
+NEW YORK -- Three games into the 2014 Stanley Cup final and the New York Rangers are on the brink of elimination following the club’s devastating 3-0 loss to the Los Angeles Kings Monday night at Madison Square Garden.

 The Kings are just 60 minutes from their second championship in the past three years and Lord Stanley’s Cup will be in the building Wednesday for the taking, unless the Rangers can muster one last stand at MSG.